1. Allow for and respect the right to be different:

 - Consider sensory sensitivities and try to minimise any discomfort they have around sound smell noise etc.

 - Remember behaviour is part of the child’s voice.
-If there are challenging behaviours try to analyse underlying factors e.g. by using ‘STAR’ or ‘iceberg’ (For advice on either of these approaches contact the AS Team)
+If there are challenging behaviours try to analyse underlying factors e.g. by using an ABC chart, ‘STAR’ or ‘iceberg’ (For advice on either of these approaches contact the Shine team)

 - Avoid confrontations but if the child’s behaviour deteriorates use known motivators to distract and help calm.